CRAG, TAG Welcome Sanofi U.S. Commitment to Reduce the Price of Tuberculosis Drug Rifapentine

 Addressing Drug-Resistant Tuberculosis in Children

 March 21, 2013 – This collection calls for urgent attention to the global problem of pediatric drug-resistant tuberculosis (DR-TB).
 The stories of 30 children with DR-TB in 30 countries are a testament to the need for improved programs, policies, and tools to reach the goal of zero TB deaths, new infections, and suffering.

 Report of a Functional Cure in an HIV-Infected Infant

-In September 2012, Médecins Sans Frontières, the Open Society Foundations and Treatment Action Group, joined forces with activists, researchers, UN and government representatives to identify priority issues, share information and develop strategies to overcome the barriers that prevent access to HCV treatment in developing countries, both today and in the future.
+In September 2012, Médecins Sans Frontières, the Open Society Foundations, and Treatment Action Group, joined forces with activists, researchers, and UN and government representatives to identify priority issues, share information, and develop strategies to overcome the barriers that prevent access to HCV treatment in developing countries, both today and in the future.